by: Colin E. Flora

 I. Overview of Federal Jurisdiction

 Though we have discussed the concept of federal subject matter jurisdiction in a previous post – Can I Make a Federal Case Out of It? – as it is necessary to understand federal jurisdiction for the discussion of this post, we shall once more revisit the topic.
 As a general rule, there are two primary means by which a federal court may have jurisdiction over a case.
 The first is what is called federal question jurisdiction.
 The basis for federal question jurisdiction arises from 28 U.S.C. § 1331, which provides: “The district courts shall have original jurisdiction of all civil actions arising under the Constitution, laws, or treaties of the United States.”
 Put simply, if the case is based upon an issue of federal law, then a federal court will have jurisdiction to decide the case.
 For example, if someone brings a qui tam case pursuant to the Federal False Claims Act, then that case could be heard in a federal court.
 On the other hand, if someone brings a case seeking damages for violations of the Indiana Deceptive Consumer Sales Act, then federal question jurisdiction does not apply to allow the case to be heard in federal court.

 The other method for providing federal jurisdiction is known as diversity jurisdiction.
 Diversity jurisdiction, under certain circumstances, permits a federal court to decide cases that are not predicated upon issues of federal law, but rather, are based entirely upon state law issues.
-For this reason, diversity jurisdiction is powerful tool that can be utilized either by plaintiffs in filing the case initially in federal court or by defendants who can seek to remove the case from state court to federal court.
+For this reason, diversity jurisdiction is a powerful tool that can be utilized either by plaintiffs in filing the case initially in federal court or by defendants who can seek to remove the case from state court to federal court.
 There are many perceived advantages of being in federal court.
-Some such advantages are the utilization of electronic filing systems and access to some of the best judges in the entire country.
+Some such advantages are the utilization of electronic filing systems and access to some of the best judges in the country.